wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ### Impact

 If design is working well in your organisation, then designers can have a huge, direct impact on the products and services your organisation delivers.
 You can improve product capabilities, save people time, help them make better decisions, and generate more revenue for the company - all by employing thoughtful design at every stage of the product life cycle.
-It’s a rewarding feeling when you see something you’ve designed being used (happily) by 100s or even 1000s of people.
+It’s a rewarding feeling when you see something you’ve designed being used (happily) by thousands or even millions of people.

 ### Human

-UX is by its nature a very human-centric field.
-You have to think about people a lot, empathise with their needs, interview people, and liaise with lots of people across your organisation on a daily basis.
+UX is, by its nature, a very human-centric field.
+You have to think about people a lot, empathise with their people's needs, interview people, and liaise with lots of people across your organisation on a daily basis.
 You don’t _have_ to be a "people person" to be a good UX designer, but if you’re at the other end of that spectrum and _really_ don’t like social interaction - UX might not be a great fit for you.
+You'll be forcing that social interaction often, and even worse: avoiding talking to users and designing poor experiences in a vacuum.

 ### Remote-friendly

 Many jobs in the tech industry are remote-friendly like software engineering and customer support.
 UX lends itself to this mode of working really well - thanks to collaboration tools like Miro, Figma and video conferencing.
-I hope you like video calls, you’re going to be doing **a lot** of them.
+I hope you like video calls, you’re going to be doing **a lot** of video calls.

 ### Transition paths